lucarv/connfac-lab/LAB 3/README.md

 > cd iotedge
 > nano pn.json
 ```
-3. Insert the following lines in the pn.json file
+3. Insert the following lines in the pn.json file, save and exit nano.
 ```
 [
   {